 Adelphi Kitchen is one of those places I’d always heard a lot about.
 I vowed to visit myself, but being put off by the price I never did.
 Tucked away down Adelphi lane the restaurant was hidden away from the main streets.
 It struck me as a kind of hidden treasure trove only to be found by those who knew they were looking for it in the first place.
 I can tell you now – it’s worth the hunt.

 We were lucky enough to have the entire restaurant to ourselves.
-This meant in addition to talks led by the Head Chef, Murray Dawson, and Owner, Chris Tonner, we were also treated to a sneak peak inside the kitchen.
-The whole kitchen had been remodelled following an accident and the small space utilised extremely well for maximum efficiency.
+This meant in addition to talks led by the Head Chef, Murray Dawson, and Owner, Chris Tonner, we were also treated to a sneak peek inside the kitchen.
+The whole kitchen had been remodeled following an accident and the small space utilised extremely well for maximum efficiency.

 |Sugar Cured and Smoked Beef Fillet Carpaccio.|

 |Peterhead Crab with Watermelon.|

 |King Scallops with Haggis Bon Bons.|

 |Mussels, North Sea Halibut and Crispy Seabass Fillet.|